aawaheed/magic/README.md

 **No additional "backend connectors" or "database connectors" required**!

 Everything 100% integrated, thx to SQLite, with optional MySQL, PostgreSQL, and Microsoft SQL capabilities.
-Below is an app that was created with the following prompt; _"Create me a full stack app to manage VIP customer for a car dealership."_ The whole process took about 30 minutes in total, with less than a handful of errors that was easily tracked down and eliminated by a seasoned software developer during the process.
+Below is an app that was created with the following prompt; _"Create me a full stack app to manage VIP customer for a car dealership."_ The whole process took about 30 minutes in total, with less than a handful of errors, that was easily tracked down and eliminated by a seasoned software developer during the process.

 ![CRM system for car dealership](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/vip-crm.png)

 Magic asked a handful of control questions, before it automatically generated the database, created the backend code based upon the integrated Hyperlambda Generator, before finally assembling the frontend based upon the API - Complete with authentication and authorization, 100% secure (of course!) - You can [try it out here](https://thomastest-team.us.ainiro.io/vipcrm/index).

+* Username is "demo"
+* Password is "demodemodemo"

 Below is the AI agent in Magic creating the system, 100% autonomously.

 ![CRM system for car dealership](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/code-generator.png)